siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-jmeter/README.md

 # Apache JMeter

 Apache JMeter is a testing tool to analyze and measure web application performance.
-The JMeter plug-in imports the test results data in UrbanCode Velocity metrics.
+The JMeter plug-in imports the test results data in DevOps Velocity metrics.

 |Back to ...||Latest Version||||
 | :---: | :---: | :---: | :---: | :---: | :---: |